Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 > Multiboxing, and this guide, are for moderately advanced users!
 You must be able to navigate File Explorer, edit files in Notepad, and do some testing/expirementing to get your setup just right for you.
 This guide will
 > walk you through step by step, but you must have patience and perhaps even the ability to google a couple things.
 > The fun of multiboxing is building powerful setups and seeing just how much you can do at once.
-> If you perservere, you can become a master of logistics, maxing MPFs and printing bmats by the tens of millions per war.
-Be careful not to burnout though!

 ## Requirements
 * [OpenMultiBoxing](https://openmultiboxing.org/) - for organizing the game windows and switching between them.
 Also renames the windows, required for the autoclickers to work.